marinsabo/Ikarus-Agency/README.md

 # Ikarus Agency 🌐
-[🔗 Live Site]- Coming soon
+[🔗 Live Site] - Coming soon

-A **custom-built website** for **Ikarus Agency**, a professional service provider specializing in web development, design, and digital marketing.
+A **custom-built website** for **Ikarus Agency**, a professional service provider specializing in **web development, design, and digital marketing**.
 The site showcased the agency’s **portfolio, services, and contact information**, highlighting expertise and attracting potential clients.

+This project was developed as part of my first web agency, in collaboration with **two colleagues**, during which we successfully completed multiple client projects and gained real-world experience running a small digital business.

 ---

 ## 🎯 Project Overview
 The goal of the Ikarus Agency website was to:
-- Present services and portfolio in a clear and professional manner
+- Present services and portfolio in a **clear, professional, and visually appealing manner**
-- Attract potential clients and establish credibility
+- Attract potential clients and establish credibility for the agency
-- Provide an intuitive and visually appealing user experience
+- Provide an **intuitive user experience** that guided visitors toward inquiries

-During their operation, the agency worked with **15+ clients**, achieved **$30,000+ revenue**, and completed **5+ collaborations**.
+During the agency’s operation:
+- Worked with **15+ clients**
+- Achieved **$30,000+ revenue**
+- Completed **5+ collaborations**

 ---

 ## 🛠 Built With
+- **Figma** – Wireframes and high-fidelity designs
 - **HTML5** – Semantic and structured content
-- **CSS3** – Responsive design, layout, and styling
+- **CSS3** – Responsive layouts, modern styling, and animations
-- **JavaScript (vanilla)** – Interactive features and dynamic content
+- **JavaScript (vanilla)** – Interactive features and dynamic behavior
-- **Responsive Design** – Optimized for desktop, tablet, and mobile devices
+- **Responsive Design** – Optimized for desktop, tablet, and mobile
 - **SEO Best Practices** – Improved discoverability and user experience
 - **Hosting & Domain Management** – Full deployment setup